-If a student is found to be eligible for a reasonable accommodation, the College will notify all of the student's professors, course directors, preceptors, and others who need to know about the accommodation in order to ensure the accommodation is appropriately implemented.
+If a student is deemed eligible for a reasonable accommodation, the College will notify the appropriate office, course or preceptors, and others who need to know about the accommodation.
 Students experiencing difficulty in receiving accommodations that have been established in the student's Accommodation Plan should contact the Student Affairs Office in the student's College immediately.

-Appeal of Accommodation Request
+Step 5: Appeal of Accommodation Request

-Students with disabilities who have requested an accommodation(s) which was partially or fully denied in accordance with this policy, may submit a written appeal to the Dean of their College.
-The written appeal must be submitted to the Dean of the College via email or in person within ten (10) business days of the denial, must explain the basis for the appeal, and must include all paperwork originally submitted to the Student Affairs Office, although additional documentation may also be included for review.
+Students have the right to appeal any decision by submitting a formal written appeal to the Dean of the College/ Director of the Program via email or in person within ten (10) business days of the denial.
+The written appeal must explain the basis for the appeal and include all paperwork originally submitted to the Student Affairs Office, although additional documentation may also be included for review.

-During any appeal process, the student will continue to receive any reasonable accommodation that has previously been granted.
-A decision regarding an appeal will be issued within thirty (30) calendar days of receipt of the appeal paperwork.
-All appeal decisions made by the Dean of the College regarding a student's disability determination will be final.
+During any appeal process, the student will continue to receive any previously granted reasonable accommodations.
+A decision will be issued within thirty (30) calendar days of receipt of the appeal application.
+All appeal decisions made by the Dean of the College/Director of the Program regarding a student's disability determination will be final.